 Our Favourite Restaurants in Montmartre

 So if you’re reading this article you’re probably wanting to plan a great lunch or dinner in a really good restaurant.
 Yes you can eat around the Sacre-Cœur but you’ll probably be disappointed.
-The following restaurants are our favourite spots and I honestly don’t think you’ll be disappointed – they all served up great food and there’s options here to match all budgets.
+The following restaurants are our favourite spots and I honestly don’t think you’ll be disappointed.
+They all served up great food and there’s options here to match all budgets.
 Restaurants are in no particular order.

 Chantoiseau